Uplift » What’s in Your Car Accident Settlement Agreement?

 Consult an Attorney Before Signing a Settlement Agreement

 When you sign a car accident settlement agreement with an insurance company, it becomes a legal contract.
-You will be relinquishing any further right to legal action or compensation, so you should consult an experienced personal injury lawyer before agreeing to signing a release in return for a check.
+You will be relinquishing any further right to legal action or compensation, so you should consult an experienced personal injury lawyer before signing a release in return for a check.

 Credit Card Icon